TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/docker/_index.md

 aliases: [/getting-started/installation]
 ---

-This is a guide for installing {{% tts %}} Enterprise or Open Source on your own hardware using Docker, to run your own private LoRaWAN network server.
+This is a guide for installing {{% tts %}} Enterprise or Open Source on your own hardware using Docker, to run your own private LoRaWAN® network server.

 <!--more-->